 And if you want additional rubber bands, those are pretty reasonably priced right now.

 You can also choose the individual colors and get those for about $6 with shipping fees- I just picked up the Glow in the Dark ones!

 It looks like the refills for the Cra-z-loom might be a little cheaper at 900 for $5.99 in Toys R Us stores but I don’t think they come with the C-Clips.

 So there you have it!
 Once you get your kit Michael’s has made some easy to follow you tube videos here.
 (Just scroll down)

 So that is the scoop on these really cute rubberband bracelets!
 And note these are not just for little girls!
 Boys can make these as well!
 Team colors would be really fun- my husband is a soccer fan so he got a bracelet in Yellow and Green (for the Brazil national team) and it looks great!

 You can see lots more craft ideas for children on my Pinterest board here.

-And you can see the cute little case I customized for my little girl here.
+And you can see the cute little case I customized for my little girl here for her Rainbow Loom.
 The total cost was just $5!